9erson/bytebles/Videos/Pizza Calculator/Outline.md

 				- Before
 					- If the user wanted a small pizza
 						- Only one possibility
 				- Now
 								- 3 possibilities
 									- Pepperoni
 									- Hawaiian
 									- Vegetarian
 							- Another set of if, elif and else
 								- One for each type
 								- Within the if statement for small pizzas
 								- Covers
 									- Small Pepperoni
 									- Small Hawaiian
 									- Small Vegetarian
+		- Run Code
+			- Prompted for
+				- Size
+				- Type
+				- Tip
+				- See breakdown
+				- Goodbye
+- Next Steps
+	- Very simple program
+	- Can add features
+		- More items like drinks, sides etc.
+		- User shouldn't have to type the names or sizes.
+Pick 1,2,3
+		- Validation & Error handling
+			- What if user enters incorrect type or size?
+			- Appropriate message
+		- Coupon codes
+		- Discounts
+		- Deals
-				-
+		- Combos